viveklingireddy/Prep/API.md

  * API end points should be Authenticated, make not vunerable.
  API on creation should be tested for server responses one such tool we use test is post man.
  * You can buy new web API's on  online platform like RAPID API, API LIST etc. There free PUBLIC API's too.

+ - End Points are the url to particular source.
+(Remember the Store Kurkure)